6 of the Best Children’s Books About Divorce to Comfort Your Child

-The most popular kids book about divorce, Dinosaurs Divorce covers the beginning stages of separation and the more tricky aspects.
-The book discusses step-parents, parents who have kids who pass messages to the other parent, and having less money in single-parent families.
+The most popular kids’ book about divorce, Dinosaurs Divorce, covers the beginning stages of separation and the more tricky aspects.
+The book discusses step-parents, parents,with kids who pass messages to the other parent, and having less money in single-parent families.

 This children’s book works for many situations.
 Your child holds an invisible string that connects her to the other parent without them being there to symbolize the connection.

 Related: How to Help Your Child of Divorce with Separation Anxiety

 3. It’s Not Your Fault, Koko Bear: A Read-Together Book for Parents and Young Children During Divorce by Vicki Lansky

 A very co-parent positive book, it reinforces that the divorce or separation, not the child’s fault.
 Feelings are okay and help young children process their emotions.

 Related: Should I Change My Last Name After My Divorce?

 4. Two Homes by Claire Masurel